shalivan/pxl.ink/_posts/ART/12-01-01-LevelDesign.md

 # Navigation

 ## Intentionality
 Afford present player.
 Tell what to do but not how to do it.
 Typically from a vantage point area where we can survey, orient ourselves  and plan our approach.
-Linearity feels bad could be caused by week intentionality.
+Linearity feels bad could be caused by week intentionality. - what is goal in level

 ##### Players action loop:
 - **Observe** options and goals (Learn) > formulate **Plan**  (Play) > **Act** with intentionality (Challenge) > Reaction (Surprise)